Doctoral Program Mission Statement

 The American Psychological Association (APA) accredited Clinical Psychology Ph.D. program at Southern Methodist University (SMU) follows a clinical scientist model and is a member of the Academy of Psychological Clinical Science (APCS).
 As such, the primary goal of the program is to train psychological clinical scientists, and the single most important component of the doctoral training is research.
 To that end, we expect our students to be actively engaged in research throughout their training with SMU faculty members through collaborative, faculty-directed studies as well as studies in which students take a lead role.
 Students are expected to participate substantially in scientific publications, conference presentations, grant applications, and make other meaningful contributions to research.
 The clinical science model recognizes the reciprocal relationship between research and clinical application.
 Students should apply scientific knowledge to their clinical work as well as use their clinical work to inform their research.
 State-of-the-science training will be provided in evidence-based assessment, diagnosis, and intervention.

 The Department of Psychology at Southern Methodist University values diversity and is committed to (1) recruiting and retaining faculty members, students, and staff from various backgrounds, and (2) contributing to research and education that emphasizes multicultural issues.
-Click here for our complete Diversity Mission Statement.
+Click here to see more about the doctoral program Diversity Mission Statement.